kaisadilla/judith/.info/spec.md

 typedef struct Game end

-const game = Game!() -- error, as Game here is referring to the Game struct we
+const game = new Game() -- error, as Game here is referring to the Game struct we
-                     -- just defined, which doesn't have a constructor. const game = awesome_game::Game!() -- Fine, it's referring to the correct type.
+                     -- just defined, which doesn't have a constructor. const game = new awesome_game::Game() -- Fine, it's referring to the correct type.
 ```

 The global module can be accessed with the name `global`: